7 Simple Steps

 To secure and register your brand name it must be unique, not too similar to another registered name, and shouldn’t contain any restricted wording.
-To check, conduct a Business Entity Search through the state and if there are potential trademark issues conduct another quick search using the TESS System through the U.S. Patent Office.
+To check, conduct a Business Entity Search through the state.

 Keep in mind your LLC name should contain the words ‘Limited Liability Company’ or ‘Limited Company’.
 Abbreviations for these words like ‘L.C.’ or ‘L.L.C’ are also acceptable.
 Also, because there is no name reservation allowed by the state, only register when you’re ready to organize your business.